 About Wrongful Death Lawsuits

-- Misdiagnosis of illness or other condition
+- Misdiagnosis of an illness or other condition

 - Mistakes in prescribing or administering medications

-- Negligence in caring for patients
+- Medical negligence in caring for patients

 - Surgical errors

 - Failure to give proper treatment

 Who Can File a Wrongful Death Lawsuit?